If your mortgage lender applies to the court to repossess your home, there are different types of court order the court can make.

 - the court needs more information from you or your lender before making a judgment

-- you are able to raise a lump sum to pay off the arrears and the judge considers this to be possible
+- you are able to raise a lump sum to pay off the arrears and the judge considers this possible

 - you are selling your home and need more time to complete the sale